alangley345/Iatric-Jaguar-Customs/README.md

-# jaguar-custom-functions
+# Iatric-Jaguar-Customs
-C# code dropped into try-catch boiler plate for use as custom fucntions on Iatric Systems Jaguar Interface Engine.
+C# code dropped into try-catch boiler plate for use as custom fucntions OR added to .DLL template provided by Iatric Systems Jaguar Interface Engine.